corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

  }
 ```

-This step doesn’t relate to Signing Service as it doesn’t use a database.The upgrade process is just a drop-in replacement of the existing ".jar" files with `<service>-1.1.1.jar`.
+This step doesn’t relate to Signing Service as it doesn’t use a database.The upgrade process is just a drop-in replacement of the existing `.jar` files with `<service>-1.1.1.jar`.
 Ensure to stop the services before replacing the `.jar` files.
 * **Dynamic loading of HSM `.jar` files**
 CENM 1.1 supports multiple HSMs, however due to to the proprietary nature of the HSM libraries, the release does